 Written by

-What is Passive Enrollment?
+What Is Passive Enrollment?

-What is Active Enrollment?
+What Is Active Enrollment?

 Additional Resources

-You can stay informed, educated, and up-to-date with open enrollment, benefits administration, and other important topics using BerniePortal’s comprehensive resources:
+You can stay informed, educated, and up to date with important HR topics using BerniePortal’s comprehensive resources:

-- BerniePortal Blog—a one-stop-shop for HR industry news
+- BerniePortal Blog—a one-stop shop for HR industry news

 - HR Glossary—featuring the most common HR terms, acronyms, and compliance

-- HR Guides—essential pillars, covering an extensive list of comprehensive HR topics
+- Resource Library—essential guides covering a comprehensive list of HR topics

 - HR Party of One—our popular YouTube series and podcast, covering emerging HR trends and enduring HR topics